Now it's over. Now it's up to the court, says Henrik Landerholm when he comes out of the courtroom after three days of trial.

 Henrik Landerholm left the post as national security adviser when a criminal investigation against him was initiated in January this year.

-He is charged with suspected negligence with secret information.
+He is charged, suspected of negligence with secret information.

-According to the indictment, he "through gross negligence, unauthorized, disclosed" secret information in documents that he left behind at a conference center outside Stockholm in March 2023.
+According to the indictment, he "through gross negligence, unauthorized, disclosed" secret information in documents that he forgot on a conference center outside Stockholm in March 2023.
 The prosecutors believe that it could have harmed Sweden's security.

 According to DN, the documents came from a conversation between Landerholm and the US National Security Adviser Jake Sullivan, right in the middle of Sweden's sensitive NATO process.